tirtho/CognitiveDocumentTranslationApp/README.md

 # The Architecture
 The architecture below shows what you can execute with the code here.
 Upon setup, you can load your files to translate into the Input container of the Blob Storage, which will automatically trigger an Azure Function, fDocTranslate, to call the Azure Cognitive Document Translation APIs to translate the new document(s) and create an item entry for this job in the Azure Cosmos DB instance.
 The Cognitive Document Translation API will store the translated document(s) in the Output container.
 And storing this new translated document in Output container will trigger the other Azure Function, fDocTranslateStatus, which will then update the item in Cosmos DB with translation completion and other status information.
 The Azure Web App (written using Spring Boot) gets the list of items from the Cosmos DB instance and displays in the UI.

 You can translate documents from any language to any language (supported by Azure Cognitive Document Translation API Service - [see list][SupportedLanguages]).
-Documents should in [a supported format][SupportedFormat].
-The translation from and to languages are setup as parameters in the Function App (shown below).
+Documents should be in [a supported format][SupportedFormat].
+The translation from and to languages are derived by the code based on the assumption on the format of the source folder in the Blob Storage as <source container name>/<2 char code for the from language>-<2 char code for the to language>.
+For example, in <source container name>/en-es/ the code will translate all files in this folder from English to Spanish.
 Also, you can add dictionary items in a dictionary container you create in your Blob Storage.
 Sample dictionary files are in the [sample-glossaries][GlossaryFolder] folder.

 ![Architecture URL](/images/architecture.jpg)